mthom/scryer-prolog/README.md

 However, none of the [default features](https://doc.rust-lang.org/cargo/reference/features.html#the-default-feature) are currently supported.
 The preferred way of disabling them is passing [extra options](https://rustwasm.github.io/wasm-pack/book/commands/build.html#extra-options) to `wasm-pack`.

+Please note: Building can fail if there is not enough RAM (rustc will exit with "(signal: 9, SIGKILL: kill)", [see more](https://github.com/mthom/scryer-prolog/issues/3028)).
+This can be an issue, e.g. while building in Docker containers.
+Please make sure there is enough RAM by increasing the memory available for the docker process to e.g. 16 GB.

 For example, if you want a minimal working package without using any bundler like `webpack`, you can do this:
 ```
 wasm-pack build --target web -- --no-default-features